fhildeb/lukso-node-guide/docs/guides/client-setup/validator-configuration.md

 :::

-Build the entire command and execute it in the personal.
+Build and execute the entire command.
 You will be prompted to log in again before the process is started.

 :::info